MicrosoftDocs/azure-devops-docs/docs/work/scrum/scrum-sprint-planning-tools.md

 ---
-title: Scrum and sprint planning tools | Team Services & TFS
+title: Scrum and sprint planning tools | VSTS & TFS
 description: Understand the tools available to you to support Scrum and working in sprints  in Visual Studio Team Services (VSTS) and Team Foundation Server (TFS)
 ms.technology: vs-devops-agile-wit
 ms.prod: vs-devops-alm